 Michigan Cannabis Business Lawyer

-Michigan cannabis business is gearing up when the State begins taking applications for recreational businesses on November 1, 2019.
+Cannabis businesses in Michigan are gearing up when the State begins taking applications for recreational businesses on November 1, 2019.
 Michigan legalized adult use in 2018 with 56% of the vote but it’s predicted that the first recreational business won’t open until the Spring of 2020.
 This week Miggy and Tom were joined by cannabis business attorney Scott Roberts from Scott Roberts Law to discuss Michigan’s cannabis landscape.

 Here in Michigan, cannabis laws and regulations are constantly evolving and the implementation of laws will change without any notice.
 The MRA (Michigan Regulatory Agency) that governs marijuana, can sometimes just change their reading on things and unless you’re actively involved in it you won’t know.
 There’s a lot of information on the web but if it’s more than a year or two old there’s a chance it’s no longer up to date. – Scott Roberts